 Unusual Options Activity Insight: United Airlines Holdings

-United Airlines Holdings (NASDAQ:UAL) shares experienced unusual options activity on Thursday.
-The stock price moved down to $47.79 following the option alert.
+Shares of United Airlines Holdings (NASDAQ:UAL) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $45.99.

 - Sentiment: BULLISH